edbizarro/metamorphose/README.md

 #### Trim

-Loaded by default and applied in all fields
+Loaded by default and applied to all fields

 #### Date

 #### Numeric

+Convert string to int

 ```php
 app(Metamorphose::class)